 The goal of the UCLA Laboratory for Stress Assessment and Research is to advance the science of stress and health to help prevent disease and improve wellbeing.
-To accomplish this goal, we employ a team science approach to conducting multi-level studies that integrate tools and methods from clinical psychology, health psychology, neuroscience, immunology, and genomics to examine how adverse experiences, such as social stress and rejection, promote a variety of disorders, with a particular focus on depression.
-In addition, we develop online systems for assessing and managing stress, and provide expert consultation and intervention services to a variety of groups including the National Institutes of Health, and several large public and private organizations.
+To accomplish this goal, we employ a team science approach to conducting multi-level studies that integrate tools and methods from psychology, neuroscience, immunology, molecular biology, genetics, and genomics to examine how adverse experiences, such as social stress and rejection, promote a variety of disorders, with a particular focus on depression, cancer, and cardiovascular disease.
+In addition, we develop online systems for assessing and managing stress, and provide expert consultation and intervention services to a variety of public, private, and governmental organizations.
 By addressing these issues, we aim to reduce the enormous impact that stress and disease have on human health worldwide.

 We recently identified the neural mechanisms that are involved in potentiated inflammatory reactivity to acute social stress.
 Read the scientific report in PNAS!

 STRAIN is Here!

 The STRAIN is the first online system for assessing individuals’ lifetime stress exposure.
 Learn more about this instrument on the STRAIN Page!

 We conduct research that can help improve the human condition.
 For more details, see our Initiative on Social Science for Social Change!